-Whilst technology has progressed so have those genius and not so genius hackers. “not so genius” you might ask.
+Whilst technology has progressed, so have genius and not so genius hackers.
+A “not so genius” you might ask?
 As we know, Hackers target basic vulnerabilities such as weak passwords as they know a huge amount of businesses don’t take appropriate care of their IT Systems whether it’s down to cost, ignorance or “it won’t happen to us” and, for those reasons, I believe GDPR is a welcome and overdue move.

 It’s time for accountability.